csh802/csh802.github.io/_pages/cv.md

 * 2022: Student Dormitory Security System Based on Object Detection and Tracking
   * Introduction: An access control security system controlled by Arduino UNO and K210.
 It has the functions of face recognition, entrants and exits detection, and can use a nerf gun turret to expel burglars via object tracking.
-  * Duties included: MicroPython and C program; editing of [promotional video](../files/access control system.
+  * Duties included: MicroPython and C program; editing of [demo video](../files/access control system.
 Mp4)
   * Project achievement: be marked as the best curriculum design in "Microcomputer Principle" course
     <video src="/files/access control system.mp4" position= "absolute" width="70%" height="70%" controls="controls"></video>